varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.1.rst

     * ``help -j``

-    * **XXX...**

-    A JSON response in the CLI always includes a timestamp (epoch time in seconds with millisecond precision).
+    A JSON response in the CLI always includes a timestamp (epoch time in seconds with millisecond precision), indicating the time at which the reponse was generated.

   * The ``backend.list`` command now lists both directors and backends, with their health status.
 The command now has a ``-v``